nickcottrell/udacity-vr-t2/NightAtTheMuseum/README.md

 ![Basic UI](/NightAtTheMuseum/img/graybox-lobby.png)
 ![Basic UI](/NightAtTheMuseum/img/graybox-booth.png)

-### Conceptual Art
-Some ideas about the concept art and approach for the environments and UI.

 ### User Testing
 After I got a graybox prototype complete, I completed a user test.
 The test was to drop the user in a basic lobby and have them click on the various booths to enter each photosphere.
 The basic idea was to get insights about navigation, layout and general feel of the direction.